 Educational materials were distributed to all member schools and are available for the public to access through our website (www.mshsaa.org).
 Awareness of this serious issue has come to the forefront.
-Several schools have requested an in-service to educate their coaching staff, with professionals
+Several schools have requested an in-service to educate their coaching staff, with professionals conducting the program.
+Our staff, along with several others, has put programs in place to continue the educational effort and stay abreast of any new research available.

-This past year, MSHSAA supported the Brain Injury Association of Missouri in putting together a program at three different locations in the state of Missouri: Sports Concussions: Facts, Fallacies and New Frontiers.
+MSHSAA continues to support the Brain Injury Association of Missouri in putting together a program at various locations throughout the state of Missouri: Sports Concussions: Facts, Fallacies and New Frontiers.